< Go to Coolers

 In OutdoorGearLab reviews, sometimes a product or subset of products stands clearly apart from the rest.
-Coolers are exactly this way.
+Yeti coolers are exactly this way.
 This category that, on the surface, is just a collection of insulating boxes, can be clearly and cleanly divided in two.
-There’s most coolers, and then there’s the high-end class.
-The Editors Choice Yeti Tundra 45 and Pelican 45 Elite represent this high-end class.
+There's most coolers, and then there's the high-end class.
+The Editors' Choice Tundra 45 and Pelican 45 Elite represent this high-end class.
 In many ways, these two high-end designs we tested are very similar.
 They basically insulate to the same degree, have a similar ratio of internal volume to external dimensions, and are both very durable in overall structure and hardware.
 However, in portability they greatly differ.
-The Yeti is far lighter and more compact around the lid.
-The Yeti weighs ten pounds less than the Pelican and the overall shape, including the lid, is rectangular and rounded.
-The Pelican has bulky protruding handles and a lid area that “overhangs” the rest of the box.
-The more compact and clean form factor earned the Yeti the nod as our Editors Choice.
+The Tundra is far lighter and more compact around the lid.
+It weighs ten pounds less than the Pelican and the overall shape, including the lid, is rectangular and rounded.
+The Pelican has bulky protruding handles and a lid area that "overhangs" the rest of the box.
+The more compact and clean form factor earned it the nod as our Editors' Choice.

 OutdoorGearLab Editors' Hands-on Review

-The Yeti Tundra insulates very well.
+This insulates very well.
 The thick walls, tight-fitting lid, and white exterior serve to significantly slow heat transmission.
-In our head-to-head testing, the Yeti scored best of all.
-In extended usage in the deserts and beaches of the American west, the Yeti kept ice for days and days.
-In fact, one block of ice, in the wildly fluctuating temperatures of Indian Creek, Utah, lasted over 10 days in the Yeti.
+In our head-to-head testing, the Tundra scored best of all.
+In extended usage in the deserts and beaches of the American west, it kept ice for days and days.
+In fact, one block of ice, in the wildly fluctuating temperatures of Indian Creek, Utah, lasted over 10 days.

 Ease of Use

-The beefy construction and thick insulation means that the Yeti is heavier than cheaper coolers of similar capacity.
+The beefy construction and thick insulation means that the Tundra is heavier than cheaper models of similar capacity.
 But it is much lighter than the Pelican.
-The Yeti is approximately twice as heavy as the cheaper models in our test, while the Pelican is another 10 pounds heavier.
+It's approximately twice as heavy as the cheaper models in our test, while the Pelican is another 10 pounds heavier.
 To maintain the clean lines, presumably, Yeti does not equip any of its coolers with wheels.
 In this size category, that is fine.
-In the larger sizes of the Tundras, it is peculiar that they don’t build in wheels.
-Yeti does provide, however, the best carrying handles in our test.
+In the larger sizes of the Tundras, it is peculiar that they don't build in wheels.
+They do provide, however, the best carrying handles in our test.
 For solo carry there are low-profile inset handles just under the lid.
-These are rounded, close to the center of gravity, and don’t catch on stuff when packing in a car.
-For two person carry the Yeti comes equipped with longer rope handles.
+These are rounded, close to the center of gravity, and don't catch on stuff when packing in a car.
+For two person carry the Tundra comes equipped with longer rope handles.
 These rope handles are stiffened with plastic bars to make holding considerable weight easier.

-The Yeti Tundra is the most expensive in our test.
+This is the most expensive contender in our test.
 For most users, this will be a prohibitive cost.
 Something like our Best Buy winning Coleman 62 Xtreme Wheeled will far better suit anyone but the most dedicated user.
-However, if you use a cooler for a month or more each year or need to transport valuable cold cargo in hot climates, the Yeti Tundra 45 will pay for itself in food preservation and ice efficiency.
+However, if you use a cooler for a month or more each year or need to transport valuable cold cargo in hot climates, the Tundra 45 will pay for itself in food preservation and ice efficiency.